ga4gh-metadata/SchemaBlocks/main/doc/common.md

-# GA4GH - common and shared object definitions
+# GA4GH SchemaBlocks - common and shared object definitions

 Definition of some prototype objects which are re-used in other schema documents.